Etskh/Jaya-CMS/README.md

 If that doesn't work, no worries. `cd` into `modules/extern` and run this command for each folder:

 `git submodule update --init {folder-name}`

+## Run the tests

+I use PHPUnit to do testing, as it is the default for TravisCI environment.
+Jaya-CMS is also tested on PHP 4.8, 5.3, 5.4, 5.5 and 5.6.

+Testing can be manually run with `phpunit ./tests`